hungcq83/iCommerce/README.md

 # iCommerce

 This is a POC of iCommerce backend services.
+ERD files and Architecture Diagram can be found in project root.

 # Project overview
 ### Components